 • About 10:30 a.m. the Dearings met downtown with a lawyer about the charges facing Mrs. Dearing.
 The Star-Telegram later reported that the Dearings said they “had it in for Maclin and were going to get him.”

 • Just before 11 a.m. the Dearings were walking downtown.
 When they reached the southwest corner of 3rd Street at Main they saw officer Maclin standing on the southeast corner across Main Street.
+(These corners today are on the northern edge of Sundance Square Plaza.)

 Will and Tommie Dearing stood at 3rd and Main streets looking at officer Maclin.